woocommerce/woocommerce/packages/js/eslint-plugin/README.md

 The `recommended` preset will include rules governing an ES2015+ environment, and includes rules from the [`@wordpress/eslint-plugin/recommended`](https://github.com/WordPress/gutenberg/tree/trunk/packages/eslint-plugin) project.

-If you want to use prettier in your code editor, you'll need ot create a `.prettierrc.js` file at the root of your project with the following:
+If you want to use prettier in your code editor, you'll need to create a `.prettierrc.js` file at the root of your project with the following:

 ```js
 module.exports = require("@wordpress/prettier-config");